 In accordance with French law, BNP Paribas is required to have a minimum of two statutory auditors (commissaires aux comptes) and two substitute statutory auditors.
-The statutory auditors are currently PricewaterhouseCoopers Audit (represented by Etienne Boris), Barbier Frinault & Autres (represented by Radwan Hoteit) and Mazars & Guérard (represented by Hervé Hélias), which have audited the consolidated financial statements of the Group as of December 31, 2005 and for the years ended December 31, 2005 and 2004 incorporated by reference herein, as well as the audited consolidated financial statements of the Group as of and for the years ended December 31, 2004 and 2003 incorporated by reference herein.
-PricewaterhouseCoopers Audit, Barbier Frinault & Autres and Mazars & Guérard are registered as Commissaires aux Comptes (members of the Compagnie Nationale des Commissaires aux Comptes) and regulated by the Haut Conseil du Commissairat aux Comptes.
+Accordingly, PricewaterhouseCoopers Audit (represented by Etienne Boris), Barbier Frinault & Autres (represented by Radwan Hoteit) and Mazars & Guérard (represented by Hervé Hélias) have audited the consolidated financial statements of the Group as of December 31, 2005 and for the years ended December 31, 2004 incorporated by reference herein, as well as the audited consolidated financial statements of the Group as of and for the years ended December 31, 2004 and 2003 incorporated by reference herein.

+At the shareholders' meeting of BNP Paribas of May 23, 2006, Deloitte & Associés (represented by Pascal Colin) were appointed to replace Barbier Frinault & Autres as independent statutory auditors in the future.
+PricewaterhouseCoopers Audit, Deloitte & Associés and Mazars & Guérard are registered as Commissaires aux Comptes (members of the Compagnie Nationale des Commissaires aux Comptes) and regulated by the Haut Conseil du Commissariat aux Comptes.